jllottes/jllottes.github.io/_sources/index.rst

     * Project Reports 70%
     * Quizzes 20%
-    * Class Participation, 10%
+    * Class Participation 10%

 Project Reports
 ===============

-One the main components of this course will be exploratory projects.
+The main component of this course will be exploratory projects.
 You will be working on them largely independently, using mathematical and computing tools.
 The outcome of your work on each project will be a project report that you will submit for grading.

 Each report will be graded on the A-F scale.
-Extra credit (a grade of A+) will be assigned for an outstanding work.
+Extra credit will be assigned for outstanding work.
 Reports will be submitted via UBLearns.
 Late reports will not be accepted.
 Your project report must be original, even if you worked on some components of the project in a group.